TicketFlowAI/ticketflow/README.md

 ## 📄 License

 The TicketFlowAI framework is open-sourced software licensed under the MIT license.
-We provide a free license in good faith, but for teams larger than 7 people, we recommend contacting us to set up a demo as a SAAS solution.
+We provide a free license in good faith, but for teams larger than 7 people, we recommend contacting us at info@ticketflowai.com to set up a demo as a SAAS solution.

 ## ⚙️ Node.js Version